croservices/cro/docs/reference/cro-http-client.md

             My::BodyParser::XML
         ];

-Or to add extra body parsers atop of the default set use `add-body-parsers`:
+Or to prepend extra body parsers to the default set, use `add-body-parsers`:

     my $client = Cro::HTTP::Client.new:
         add-body-parsers => [ My::BodyParser::XML ];